mjstevens777/pytorch-mask-rcnn/README.md

         git clone https://github.com/multimodallearning/pytorch-mask-rcnn.git

-2. We use functions from two more repositories that need to be build with the right `--arch` option for cuda support.
+2. We use functions from two more repositories that need to be built with the right `--arch` option for cuda support.
 The two functions are Non-Maximum Suppression from ruotianluo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn) repository and longcw's [RoiAlign](https://github.com/longcw/RoIAlign.pytorch).